CollaboRateMgmt/CollaboRate/README.md

    Written project requirements are tasks.
 A task is less than (say) 300 words of standard business English (2000 characters).

    The CollaboRate tool helps to perform the microtask (work breakdown of a task).
-A simple copy-paste feature eases creation of child tasks.
-We will soon provide more advanced features to check child tasks.
+A simple optional copy-paste feature eases creation of child tasks.
+After all, a child task is the same as the parent task, but with some text removed, changed and elaborated.

+    We will soon provide more advanced features to check child tasks and help with their creation.
+This may involve sentence analysis, display of common and uncommon strings between the 2 child tasks, display of missing strings etc.

    The breakdown process continues such that requirement tasks break down into 'logic tasks'.
 The Collaborate tool helps to break down logic tasks.
 To do this, it asks the user a couple of simple questions.
 When you break down logic tasks, you also generate software program steps (pseudocode).
 So crowd members with no programming  background break down problems into code!